How Should Your Budget Change With Increasing Inflation?

 Many Americans are ready to start spending again now that more stores, restaurants and entertainment venues are emerging from lockdown.
 But they’ll find that certain items have seen the largest price increases in more than a decade, according to recent Labor Department data.

-As CNBC noted this week, prices on everything from food and gas to lumber have risen sharply this year, making it difficult to return to a pre-pandemic budget.
+As CNBC noted in June, prices on everything from food and gas to lumber have risen sharply this year, making it difficult to return to a pre-pandemic budget.
 That’s true not only in terms of budgeting for everyday items like groceries, but also for travel and entertainment as well as home-improvement projects.

-Christopher Owens, a Certified Financial Planner and senior advisor associate at Maryland-based Wealthspire Advisors, told CNBC that the key is to keep a close watch on spending categories that are likely to keep rising in the coming months.
+Christopher Owens, a certified financial planner (CFP) and senior advisor associate at Maryland-based Wealthspire Advisors, told CNBC that the key is to keep a close watch on spending categories that are likely to keep rising in the coming months.

 “It’s likely to be more volatile in general,” Owens said.
 “It would be really good to keep your eye on your spending, probably every quarter, just as general household maintenance.”

 If you wonder how to change your budget to deal with inflation, here are some tips:

 - Allocate more for food and gas: Consumer prices in the U.S. rose 4.2% during the 12 months ending in April, the BBC recently reported.
 That was the biggest increase since September 2008.
 Higher prices for cars and food drove much of the increase.

 - Put aside more money for your emergency fund: Many Americans had to tap into their emergency savings accounts to make ends meet during the pandemic.
 If that’s the case, you will need to budget more money for savings than you might have prior to the pandemic.
 And because of the risk of rising inflation, you might also need a fatter emergency fund than you needed a few years ago.